 Want free LGBTQ films and educational resources for your GSA?
 Register for Youth In Motion and receive a FREE copy of our 2016 collection, Expanding Gender: Youth Out Front.
 Register here.

-Two short films explore youth approaches to LGBT history and politics.
+Two short films explore youth approaches to LGBTQ history and politics.

 Telling Our Stories